Despite its glamorous and chic vibe, Miami has laid back side with much to offer for families with children.

 About one hour South from Miami, the park is located in Key Largo in the northern Florida Keys.

-Another thing children enjoy are the airboat rides in the Everglades.
-There are no airboat tours within the park but there are many options nearby.
-Also see below our review for Everglades Safari Park which offers airboat tours.
+Another thing children enjoy are the airboat rides in the Everglades and there are plenty of options nearby.

 There are quite a number of places in Miami or nearby that offer all kinds of programs with differing degrees of interaction, from